Glasgow-ICG/open-optical-gating/README.md

    python3 cli.py
    ```

-4. Manually set the stage limits of the over which to acquire an image (only in Glasgow SPIM mode) and ensure that the stage is at the on edge of the heart.
-The stage will move the length of the heart from one end to another.

 5. Ensure the image capture software (QIClick for example) is ready to acquire a stack of images.

 6. Select a frame from within the period to be used as the target frame (the frames are stored in a folder called 'period-data//' in the same directory as the 'cli.py' program.
 You can obtain a new reference period by entering -1.